eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ### Board_init.c

 This file is responsible for initializing the different functions of the board.
-Typically this will setup the clocks, pins, peripherals as well as the debug console.
+Typically this will setup the clocks, pins, peripherals as well as the debug console which redirects to the virtual serial port.

 ## Common Files

 ### Networking.c

-Initialize the main components of the networking stack.
+Initialize the main components of the networking stack using NetXDuo.
+This includes allocating a packet pool, and creating the IP instance.
+The the TCP, UDP and ICMP protocols are enabled.

+NetXDuo contains a couple of add-ons, DHCP and DNS, to simplify connectivity.
+The nxd_dhcp_client

-### sntp_client.c
+### Sntp_client.c

+Accurate time is required for generation of the SAS token, used for authentication with Azure IoT Hub.
+The SNTP (Simple Network Time Protocol), is responsible for synchronising time between the MCU and timer server on the internet.

+The SNTP implementation will attempt to synchronize time at startup, and then will maintain a thread that will monitor for incoming updates and resynchronize.
+The monitor thread contains some simple logic to reconnect if a required.

-### azure/azure_mqtt.c
+### Azure/azure_mqtt.c

 ### Azure/sas_token.c

 Sas_token.c takes a IoT Hub hostname, the device id and the device sas key and generates a SAS token.
 The SAS token is used to authenticate with your Azure IoT Hub.

-A Sas token consist of a

 ## Library Files